shybovycha/shybovycha.github.io/_drafts/2024-05-12-more-than-typescript.md

 Balance bike is a good tool to get you going - it gets you from walking to moving fast.
 But if you want to get faster and further, you have to drop it at some stage in favour of a more advanced bike.

-Similarly, TypeScript and ESNext got you from plain callback-hell-infested JavaScript code to a better place - you can refactor code faster, it saves you from a few errors at compile time, the code is much cleaner and conscise now.
-But if you really want to get further, you will have to make a leap of faith, make an investment into the future.
+Similarly to how TypeScript and ESNext got you from plain callback-hell-infested JavaScript code to a better place - you can refactor code faster, it saves you from a few errors at compile time, the code is much cleaner and conscise now.
+But if you really want to get even further, you will have to make a leap of faith, make an investment into the future.

 Here is my big controversial suggestion: a pure functional language, one with strong type system, which does not have a concept of null and undefined in the first place, with a nice sweet syntax.